prometheus/docs/content/docs/operating/configuration.md

 Targets may be statically configured via the `static_configs` parameter or dynamically discovered using one of the supported service-discovery mechanisms.

-NOTE: Prior to v0.20, `target_groups` was used instead of `static_configs`.
-`target_groups` can still be used alternatively in v0.20 itself, but not in later versions.

 Additionally, `relabel_configs` allow advanced modifications to any target and its labels before scraping.

-If the targets require authentication, the following options are available:

-* `basic_auth` - sets the `Authorization` header on every scrape request with the configured username and password.
-* `bearer_token` - sets the `Authorization` header on every scrape request with the configured bearer token.
-* `bearer_token_file` - sets the `Authorization` header on every scrape request with the bearer token read from the configured file.
-* `tls_config` - configures the scrape request's TLS settings.

-See below for the configuration of these authentication options.

 ```
 # The job name assigned to scraped metrics by default.